-In the port sector, the unbalanced pricing structure is inefficient as the 'higher than cost' pricing depresses economic activity of some port users whilst subsidizing those of others.
+In the port sector the unbalanced pricing structure is inefficient in that 'higher than cost' pricing depresses economic activity of some port users (whilst subsidizing those of others).
 This can further be expanded into the principle of setting tariffs in accordance with the costs incurred, whilst deriving a reasonable return from setting those rates in order to ensure the long-term development and upgrade of existing infrastructure.
 Port prices should at all times seek to promote efficient outcomes in port, port-ancillary and broader transport markets where a general and quite powerful presumption supports the proposition that efficient prices are those that are related to the underlying costs of providing and continuing to provide the relevant port functions/services.

-In line with the approach adopted by the National Development Plan the full cost of providing services should be recovered from users as far as possible and services provided to an identifiable group or user must be recouped from that user or group, where cross-subsidies are in the public interest.
+In line with the approach adopted by the National Development Plan ("The Commission's view is that in the long term, users must pay the bulk of the costs for economic infrastructure") the full cost of providing services should be recovered from users as far as possible and services provided to an identifiable group or user must be recouped from that user or group, where cross-subsidies are in the public interest.
 The main rationale for the user pay principle is not to raise revenue, but rather to establish more efficient allocation of resources in the port system.